-Figure 5: Decision making methods and tools for problems of different complexity
+Figure 5: Decision making methods and tools for problems of different complexity between options)

-4.7 With WRSE assessing its level of risk as high, UKWIR Guidance recommends that we consider the use of extended or complex risk-based techniques to enable a thorough analysis of the planning problem.
-The decision support tools we have developed fit into the above matrix as set out in Table 3.
+With WRSE assessing its level of risk as high, UKWIR Guidance recommends that we consider the use of extended or complex risk-based techniques to enable a thorough analysis of the planning problem.
+The decision support tools we have developed fit into the above matrix in Figure 5, as set out in Table 3 below.